julian-klode/lingolang/docs/abstract-interpreter.md

 important helper functions like $moc$ which moves or copies a value, depending on which action is applicable, and `defineOrAssign` which takes care of defining and assigning values.
 Most of the chapter will be in the form of a operational semantics, though some more complex cases will be discussed in code form for better readability.

-In the `github.com/julian-klode/lingolang` reference implementation, the permissions and operations are provided in thea package called `capabilities` for historic reasons.
+In the `github.com/julian-klode/lingolang` reference implementation, the permissions and operations are provided in the package called `capabilities` for historic reasons.
 A better name might have been `interpreter`.

 ## Overview
 The abstract interpreter acts on a store which maps variables to permissions.
 Evaluating an expressions in a store yields a permission for the object returned by the expression,